Photo by Eric Han / Unsplash

 Conclusion

-The key takeaway is that the same ETL logic written in a JupyterNotebook can be promoted to a production workload without rewriting your code.
+The key takeaway is that the same ETL logic written in a JupyterNotebook can be promoted to a repeatable, scalable pipeline without rewriting your code.
+OpenShift AI provides the development environment, and the Spark Operator handles the rest.

 Tags